ibexa/documentation-user/docs/personalization/recommendation_models.md

 usage history (recent events are more important) and category-based filtering (bestsellers in the selected category and/or subcategories).

+#### Predictive

+Foresees user's purchase behavior and trends, and recommends items based on this behavior.

 ### Collaborative models

 These models are more complex and require combining data from different sources.